Overview and Best Practices

 Testing the API Explorer

-Use your API token here if you have one, or you can use 'TEST_TOKEN' to explore the API.
+Use your API tokens if you have them, or feel free to use our test tokens to explore the API.

 For relationships between records and our full schema, check out Clever's Data Model.